mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/hugo-high-level.md

  - mfaani.com/posts/first-post (a post)
  - mfaani.com/posts/second-post (a post)
  - mfaani.com (homepage)
- - mfaani.com/devtools/optimizing-app-size/ (a directory)
+ - mfaani.com/posts/devtools (a directory)
  - mfaani.com/about (a page)

-Both first-post and second-post use the `single.html` layout.
+Both first-post, second-post and about page use the `single.html` layout.
 They just query different posts.
-Both homepage and optimizing-app-size directory use the `list.html` layout.
+Both homepage and /devtools directory use the `list.html` layout.
 They just query different ranges of posts.
+- Homepage queries all posts.
+- /devtools directory queries only posts under that directory

-ATTENTION: For the homepage, you can an `index.html` in the layouts directory.
+ATTENTION: For the homepage, you can add an  `index.html` in the layouts directory.
 It takes precedence instead of using `list.html` layout.

  So for mosts sites you'd have `single.html`, `list.html` and a `index.html`.
 My blog doesn't have an `index.html` layout.